shad0w82/Tizen_Watch_App_DB/docs/README.md

 <a href="imgs/wireshark1.png"><img src="imgs/wireshark1.png" height="335"/></a>
 </p></div>

 If you did everything correct, you should see a new window like the one in the image below.
-Select the line containing the **App_[numbers].tpk** and click Save, give it a meaningful name, and you're done!
+Select the line containing the **App_[numbers].tpk or App_[numbers].wgt** and click Save, give it a meaningful name, and you're done!
 The application is extracted and ready to be stored somewhere until your beloved watch still runs strong, not having to depend on Galaxy Store anymore!

 <div class="imageGallery3"><p align="center">
 <a href="imgs/wireshark2.png"><img src="imgs/wireshark2.png" height="200"/></a>